-Prerequisite: CRIM-101 or permission of instructor.
-The criminal law and its processes, the nature and extent of crime, theories of crime causation, crime topologies, and the criminal justice system will be studied.
+Prerequisite: Introduction to Criminal Justice (CRIM-101) or permission of instructor.
+The criminal law and its processes, the nature and extent of crime, theories of crime causation, crime topologies, and the criminal justice system are studied.
+Course offered as needed.